CloudLabsAI-Azure/Assessment-Sample/Practice-Test/sample01.md

 2. Provide an access to the required members of the team.

-3. Follow the below GitHub URL to prepare questions for the Assessment.
+3. Follow the below steps to create Questions for the Assessment.

 # Types of the Question in the knowledge Assessment